polyaxon/polyaxon/site/docs/core/context/params.md

     contextOnly: True
 ```

-This is not different from setting the values directly, but sometimes you might need to use a variable several times without using magic strings.
+This is not different from setting the values directly, but sometimes you may need to use a variable several times without using magic strings.

 To take this to the next level, the params can come from an input definition: